 The Humanity in Action journey begins with a year-long Fellowship.
 For Senior Fellows, membership to the community lasts a lifetime.

-A Humanity in Action Fellow’s experience starts with a month of immersive study in one of our host cities.
+A Humanity in Action Fellow’s experience starts with a month of immersive study, in one of our host cities or virtually.

 Fellowship complete, Fellows have the opportunity to join our transatlantic network of over 2,500 Senior Fellows.

 In several cities across Europe, Fellows gather to study past, present, and future challenges to local communities.

 The Humanity in Action Fellowship explores issues of democracy, pluralism, human rights, and social justice.
 Each program is tailored to its location.
 Fellows are challenged to understand their host city’s unique history of injustice, its present struggles to encompass groups with minoritized cultures and identities, and the future of its democratic values.